rrivirr/rriv-rust/README.md

 `board/lib` - a static C FFI library is being used as a way to call new features written in Rust from the current C firmware.
 Eventually, the C firmware will have been fully replaced (and upgraded!) by the Rust firmware.

-`board/rriv-0-4` - This is where the board-specific code lives.
+`board/rriv-0-4-2` - This is where the board-specific code lives.
+A new revision of the board hardware can be supported by creating a new implementation module.

-The Rust library in `src/lib` is for core functionality that can be tested on the host and used by the C firmware via the FFI library.

 ### Build & Debug